hackeris/Harmonix/README.md

 bin    dev    etc    home   lib    media  mnt    opt    proc   root   run    sbin   srv    sys    tmp    usr    var
 ```
 - `apk` is also runnable

+# Problems

+There may be some problems, because of

+- Not all path to syscall is relocated to rootfs
+- Path may not be relocated as expected
+- Soft link is not supported now
+- Other problems